-This Guideline discusses who can make decisions under the Right to Information Act 2009 (Qld) (RTI Act) and the Information Privacy Act 2009 (Qld) ( IP Act ).
-It provides some examples of how valid 'instruments of delegation' (documents delegating authority) may be worded and an explanation of the protection and offence provisions.
+This Guideline discusses who can make decisions under the Right to Information Act 2009 (Qld) (RTI Act)1.
+It also provides examples of instruments of delegation (documents delegating authority) and an explanation of the RTI Act's protection and offence provisions.

-Who can make decisions under the RTI Act and IP Act?
+Who can make decisions under the RTI Act?

-The principal officer of an agency must deal with RTI and IP applications unless the power to deal with an application is delegated.
-1 Decision making is part of 'dealing with' an application, along with a range of matters relating to an application including:
+The principal officer of an agency must deal with RTI applications unless the power to deal with an application is delegated.2 Decision making is part of dealing with an application, along with a range of matters relating to an application including:

-- the systems, structures, processes and resources to be allocated to dealing with an access and amendment application
+- the systems, structures, processes and resources to be allocated to dealing with an access application; and

 - taking reasonably practicable steps to obtain the views of a relevant third party when it may be reasonably expected they would be concerned about a decision to release information.

-A Minister is required to deal with an application, unless they have conferred decision making authority by direction.
-2
+A Minister is required to deal with an application, unless they have conferred their decision making authority by direction.3

-The term principal officer is defined in schedule 5 of the RTI and IP Acts.
-Who the principal officer is varies depending on the type of agency.
+Principal officer is defined in schedule 5 of the RTI Act.
+The below table sets out who the principal officer is for each type of agency.

-Principal officer for a public authority - officer declared by regulation
+Public authorities with a principal officer declared by regulation

 Power to deal with application may be delegated or directed to another person